lumen-org/lumen/doc/manual.md

 Hence, the appropriate model class needs to be implemented in the `modelbase` backend.

 For many model classes the above density function simplifies quite a bit, as some of X,U,Y, or T are empty.
-For instance, in conditional Gaussian (CG) distributions, all variables are observed random variables, and any conditional Gaussian distribution can be written as p(X).
+For instance, in conditional Gaussian (CG) distributions, all variables are observed random variables, and any conditional Gaussian distribution simplifies in our notation to p(X).

 ## Random Variables and Data Attributes